Blurb: Once again, it's my chance to speak out about the Meaning

 the Cleveland Clinic

 I was born with no disabilities.
 There was no family history of

 of three children and the only girl.
-Tony was five years older
+Tony is five years older,

-than me.
-Scott is four years older.
-I was the typical spoiled
+and Scott is four years older than me.
+Naturally, I was spoiled

 I had a good, normal childhood.
 We lived in Kent, in a nice